web3infra-foundation/libp2p-rs/docs/intro.md

 ## Objective

 This repository is not intented to replace `rust-libp2p` but to provide a different approach to `libp2p`.
-In the first release, `libp2p-rs` will only have the....
+As for the first step, `libp2p-rs` will only have the basic functionality, that is to say, `routing` protocols will not be there.

-##

-##
+## Design Priciples

 - No unsafe code
 - No manual Future or Stream
 - Use Trait Object, dynamic dispatching
 - Use futures::mpsc::channel, avoid Mutex<>
-- Async Trait
+- Async Trait, to introduce async fn in Trait
+- dependency on async-std for async runtime